Child Welfare Education Partnership

 U.S. Army Concurrent Admissions Program

-Granite State College participates in the Army’s Concurrent Admissions Program, which creates a plan for future soldiers to attend college and use earned GI Bill® education benefits to do so.
+Granite State College participates in the Army’s Concurrent Admissions Program, which helps soldiers create a plan to attend college and use military or VA education benefits earned from military service.